353words/cpu_cache/README.md

 12 ok      users    7.480s
 ```

 Listing 3 shows how to run the benchmark.
-On line 01 we use the `-bench .` to run all benchmarks use the `-count` flag to run the benchmark 5 times.
+On line 01 you use the `-bench .` to run all benchmarks use the `-count` flag to run the benchmark 5 times.
-On lines 06-10 we see the benchmark result.
-The result is a average of 3216961.40ns per operation, or about 3.21ms per operation.
+On lines 06-10 you see the benchmark result.
+The results average to 3216961.40ns per operation, or about 3.21ms per operation.

 You should have performance goals for your code, and if 3.21ms meets these goals - don't touch the code!
-But in case you need to make it faster, read on.
+Let's assume you need better performance and start optimizing the code.

 ## Cache Misses

-The code itself seems simple, but under the hood it's no very cache friendly.
+The code itself seems simple, but it's not cache friendly.
 Let's take a look at my CPU cache sizes:

 **Listing 4: CPU Cache information**